zowe/docs-site/docs/getting-started/zowe_faq.md

 <summary></summary>

-Yes, you can configure Visual Studio Code to use a specific language for a particular file extension.
+Yes, you can configure Visual Studio Code to use a specific language for a particular file extension or data set qualifier.
 To set file associations, see [Add a file extension to a language](https://code.visualstudio.com/docs/languages/overview#_add-a-file-extension-to-a-language).

 </details>